-- Understand the meaning of entrepreneurship and startups in small food businesses - Instill an awareness of the importance of food and market trends and environment, and be cognizant of current events and major players - Affirm the value of creativity in entrepreneurship - Learn the specific processes needed to develop and open a new start up food business - product and/or retail. - Learn basic financial guidelines needed to open a new food business. - Understand unique attributes of food business financial styles and benchmarks - Learn about buying or selling a food business and valuation techniques - Learn methods of retail site selection and location analysis. - Understand general steps to develop, manufacture and launch a food product - Learn the logistic systems requirements and other resources for proper operation. - Know basic operational and financial control systems for small food business startups - Be aware of industry important technology - Know important legal regulations, laws and labor issues affecting the future - Understand the manpower requirements to open a food business.
+- Understand the meaning of entrepreneurship and startups in small food businesses - Instill an awareness of the importance of food and market trends and environment, and be cognizant of current events and major players - Affirm the value of creativity in entrepreneurship - Learn the specific processes needed to develop and open a new start up food business product and/or retail. - Learn basic financial guidelines needed to open a new food business. - Understand unique attributes of food business financial styles and benchmarks - Learn methods of retail site selection and location analysis. - Understand general steps to develop, manufacture and launch a food product - Learn the logistic systems requirements and other resources for proper operation. - Know basic operational and financial control systems for small food business startups - Understand the manpower requirements to open a food business.

-Food Entrepreneurship covers the basic knowledge necessary to develop a food product, restaurant/food retail businesses, and other miscellaneous food related endeavors from the initial idea through early growth.
+Food Entrepreneurship (Half term) is a summary overview of basic knowledge necessary to develop a food product, or restaurant/food retail businesses. from the initial idea through early growth.
 This course is focused on stage one small business success.
-We utilize the experiences of notable guests from all areas of the food world, combined with in class lessons and exercises.
-The course is divided into five sections.

-Section 1 lays the foundation by outlining the challenges of opening and maintaining financial and personal success, and a discussion of current food industry trends.
-We also focus on the creative process necessary to develop and test ideas as well as to define and attract the market.
-Section 2 is an in-depth discussion on the restaurant and retail food businesses.
+We supplement in class learning with notable guests from all areas of the food world.
+The course is divided into three sections.
+Section 1 lays the foundation by outlining the challenges of opening and maintaining financial and personal success in food businesses; Section 2 is a discussion on the restaurant businesses.
 This section approach is from new business start perspective.
 We begin by defining challenges of concept development, branding and operations.
 Then we discuss financial information and reporting that are unique to these types of food businesses.
 We instill a general understanding of profit or loss and strategy including industry financial benchmarks.
-It also covers analytical tools used to ensure success.

-Section 3 covers food related business both on-line e-commerce and miscellaneous location based.
-Included are customer targeting, operating challenges, and acquisition costs.
-Section 4 discusses issues of starting a food product business.
-It covers product development from idea to production.
-It includes, packaging, testing, and an understanding of the logistics involved in sourcing ingredients, manufacturing, selling and service.
-Section 5 We summarize financial issues, capitalizing the business and investor opportunities.
-We discuss the development of a second phase expansion strategy.
-We also discuss relationship based sensory marketing/gastrophysics.
+Section 3 discusses issues of starting a food product business and general finance.
+It covers product development, packaging, testing, and an understanding the logistics involved in sourcing ingredients, manufacturing, sales, and service.
+We discuss relationship based sensory marketing/gastrophysics and the labor challenges that are influencing the future of food businesses.
 In this section we create a personal business plan.

-Please note that the speakers who are mentioned on the syllabus may change dates or cancel based on their schedules.
-In addition, other guests may join us who aren't listed.
+Please note that the speakers mentioned on the syllabus may change dates or cancel based on their schedules.
+In addition, other guests may join us who are not listed.